CymGen30/STMCD_Android_BasicGpioDemo/README.md

 # STMCD_Android_BasicGpioDemo
-This is a basic demonstration of a USB CDC connection between an Android device and a STM32-Nucleo-F302R8.
+This is a basic demonstration of a USB CDC connection between an Android device and a STM32-Nucleo-F302R8 or STM32-Nucleo-F429ZI.

-This demonstration provides source files of the Android application, and of the STM32-Nucleo-F302R8 firmware.
+This demonstration provides source files of:
+- Android application,
+- the STM32-Nucleo-F302R8 firmware,
+- the STM32-Nucleo-F429ZI firmware.

 # STM32-Nucleo-F302R8 firmware
 The project has been setup thanks to CubeMX tool, available on www.st.com.